survivejs/webpack-book/manuscript/styling/01_loading.md

 `body` remains as a global declaration still.
 It's that `redButton` that makes the difference.
 You can build component-specific styles that don't leak elsewhere this way.

-CSS Modules also provides features like composition to make it even easier to work with your styles.
+CSS Modules provides additional features like composition to make it easier to work with your styles.
 You can also combine it with other loaders as long as you apply them before *css-loader*.

 T> CSS Modules behavior can be modified [as discussed in the official documentation](https://www.npmjs.com/package/css-loader#local-scope).
 You have control over the names it generates for instance.

 T> [eslint-plugin-css-modules](https://www.npmjs.com/package/eslint-plugin-css-modules) is handy for tracking CSS Modules related problems.

+### Using CSS Modules with Third Party Libraries and CSS

-W> If you are using CSS Modules in your project, you should process normal CSS through a separate loader definition without the `modules` option of *css-loader* enabled.
+If you are using CSS Modules in your project, you should process normal CSS through a separate loader definition without the `modules` option of *css-loader* enabled.
 Otherwise all classes will be scoped to their module.
 In the case of third party libraries this is almost certainly not what you want.

-This can be implemented in a variety of ways.
-You could use a different loader based on the location of the files (for example you could use a loader that doesn't support modules for all css modules located in `node_modules`) Alternatively you could give css files intended to treated as modules a different extension (for example `.mcss`) and use the extension to differentiate between your loaders.
+You can solve the problem by processing third party CSS differently through an `include` definition against *node_modules*.
+Alternately, you could use a file extension (`.mcss`) to tell files using CSS Modules apart from the rest and then manage this situation in a loader `test`.

 ## Loading Less